M.S. in Physician Assistant Application & Admission Information

 Deadlines for Application & Admission Interview Dates

-Please note: This year our cycle opens on August 1.
-You won't be able to submit your application until August 1 and Seton Hill will not appear in your options on CASPA until that time.
+Our CASPA cycle will open late April.
 The deadline for application through CASPA is January 15 for the subsequent January class.
 Eligible candidates will be interviewed for admission to the program in February, March and April, with most candidates receiving an admissions notification by May 1.

 Students who have completed a bachelor's degree and are applying to the Master of Science Program, must: